Root Canal Therapy

-Do Laser Root Canals Mean No Shots & No Drill?
+Do Lasers Mean No Shots & No Drill?

 Dr. Payet’s Personal Testimonial:

 I know from personal experience that root canals shouldn’t hurt.
 Back in 2007, after getting a very deep cavity filled, one of my molars abscessed, and it hurt really badly.
-But a colleague got me in quickly, and let me tell you – when I went in, I was in a lot of pain; after he got me numb, I never felt anything at all, and after it was all done and the numbing wore off, there was ZERO pain.
-It was a piece of cake.
+A colleague got me in quickly, and let me tell you – when I went in, I was in a lot of pain.
+After numbing, I never felt anything after the numbing.
+There was ZERO pain after the numbing wore off.

 Do You Need a Crown After a Root Canal?

-This is a REALLY important point, because after a root canal is complete, the tooth has been weakened, just like if you could take out the inner core of a tree.
-I’ve extracted so many teeth over the years that could have been saved, if only the patient had gotten the crown.
-But to give you an answer to the question, “Do you need a crown after a root canal?” the answer really is: “It depends!”
+After a root canal is finished, the tooth is weaker, just like if you could take out the inner core of a tree.
+That’s why many teeth need crowns.
+If you need one and don’t get it, the weakened tooth can break off.
+Dr. Payet frequently extracts teeth with root canals, because the patient didn’t get a recommended crown.
+However, the answer to the question, “Do you need a crown after a root canal?” really is: “It depends!”

-Generally, front teeth are less likely to need a crown after a well-done root canal, unless the tooth was already badly broken down by a big cavity or maybe trauma.
-A well-done tooth-colored filling can be perfectly fine if the hole in the back of the tooth was kept small.
-However, if the tooth was badly broken down by decay or being broken, then yes, a front tooth should get a bonded porcelain crown, like the ones we make with out CEREC Same-Day Crown system.
+Front teeth often don’t need a crown after a well-done root canal, unless the tooth was already badly broken down by a big cavity or trauma.
+A tooth-colored filling is perfectly fine, if the hole was kept small.

-Back teeth, which means all the teeth behind your canine, or eye-tooth, almost always need a build-up filling (to fill in the hole) and crown to make the tooth last a very long time.
+Molars and premolars almost always need a build-up filling and crown to make the tooth last a very long time.
 Why?
 Because those are the teeth that you use the most when chewing, so they take the most force.
-You want them reinforced and held together as much as possible, which is what a crown does.
-But not always, such as in this case.
+Those teeth need to be held together and reinforced by a crown.
+Dr. Payet’s dental microscopes allow extremely conservative treatment, so you may not need a crown.

 Convenience is a Root Canal and Crown in One Appointment